Travel and expenses policy

 Driving documentation checks

-All employees who drive on council business must record details of their driving licence and vehicles on Business World.
+All employees who drive on council business and meet the occupational driver criteria must record and upload details of their vehicle(s) and Driver Documentation on Business World.
 This verifies that they are legally able to drive for us.

 Employees must confirm, and provide documents to evidence, that they:

-• have a current and valid MOT on their vehicle
+• have a valid MOT certificate or confirmation their vehicle is less than 3 years old

-• have current road tax on their vehicle
+• have valid road tax on their vehicle

 • declare any health issues that may affect their ability to drive